Buying A Home

 It saves you time by letting you search for homes within your pre-approved, affordable price range.
 Also, you're letting sellers know you're a serious and qualified buyer.
 Often, if there's competition for a home, buyers who have their financing in place are preferred because it shows the seller you can afford the home and are ready to purchase.

-One Full Month of Current Paystubs For All Borrowers
+A Month of Current Paystubs for All Borrowers

 Copy of Award Letters from Social Security and/or Retirement Pension

-This list only covers the basics and your L3 Home Lending Professional will outline just what you will need to qualify for your mortgage.
-Call us today; we will guide you through to closing as quickly and effortlessly as possible
+This list only covers the basics and your L3 Home Lending Professional will outline what you will need to qualify for your mortgage.
+We guide you through to closing as quickly and effortlessly as possible.